hsdy1125/AutomatedScript/README.md

 ## 🏆 Contributions

-**GPT-4o image generation evaluation：** The first benchmark to quantitatively and qualitatively evaluate GPT-4o’s image generation capabilities across three well-established benchmarks, including text-to-image generation（GenEval）, editing（Reason-Edit）, and world knowledge-informed semantic generation（WISE）.
-Our compre-hensive results highlight the superior image generation and comprehension capabilities of GPT4o over previous models.
+* **GPT-4o Image Generation Evaluation:** GPT-4o excels in image generation, surpassing previous models across benchmarks like text-to-image (GenEval), editing (Reason-Edit), and world knowledge-informed generation (WISE).

-**Generate Architecture Analysis：** Based on the benchmark results, we conducted an in-depth analysis of the potential underlying architecture of GPT-4o.
-Through classifier-based image analysis investigation, we confirmed that the decoder is most likely a Diffusion architecture and gave a potential Encoder paradigm speculation.
+* **Architecture Analysis:** Our analysis suggests GPT-4o uses a Diffusion architecture for its decoder, with a potential speculative model for its encoder.

-**More detailed analysis：** We present a detailed analysis of GPT-4o generation results and a systematic empirical study of its weaknesses, including common failure modes and generation artifacts.We further provide a comparative study of multi-round image editing capabilities between GPT-4o and Gemini 2.0 Flash.
-Additionally, we explore the AIGC safety issue by assessing the detectability of GPT-4o-generated images using existing SOTA image forensic models.
+* **Detailed Analysis:** We explore GPT-4o’s generation strengths and weaknesses, compare its multi-round editing capabilities with Gemini 2.0 Flash, and assess image detectability for safety.

 ![Classified](assets/GPT_Structure_Detection.jpg)